BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 Let’s have a look at the various files to create in some more detail.

 First of all we have to adapt the Maven configuration file pom.xml In this file we add the dependencies our application needs.
-A dependency is one or combination of several Java libraries (JARs) our application needs to have some functionality available.
+A dependency is one or a combination of several Java libraries (JARs) our application needs to have some functionality available.
 In this case we need a.o. the Spring framework libraries to be able to run a web application, so in the pom.xml you will find the dependency called _spring-webmvc_ which consist in itself of several JARs.

 It also describes several plugins.
-The _tomcat7-maven-plugin_ allows us to run our application in a temporary tomcat web server, i.e. it allows us to run the application by entering in the IntelliJ Terminal window the command “mvn tomcat7:run”.
+The _tomcat7-maven-plugin_ allows us to run our application in a temporary tomcat web server, i.e. it allows us to run the application by entering in the IntelliJ Terminal window the command `mvn tomcat7:run`

 **pom.xml**